5l1v3r1/Unknown/README.md

 * Line encryption mode : It creates and encrypts the entered words or numbers in a unique asymmetric key.
 * File encryption mode : It encrypts the given file with a ready asymmetric key.
-* File encryption mode : It decrypts the given file with a ready asymmetric key.
+* File decryption mode : It decrypts the given file with a ready asymmetric key.

 ![](.unknown.gif)